UberGallery/UberGallery/README.md

 --------------------------------
 Copy `resource/galleryConfig.ini-sample` to `resources/galleryConfig.ini` and modify the settings to your liking.

-Upload the `resources` folder to your web server.
+Upload the `resources/` folder to your web server.

 Insert the following code into the PHP page where you would like the gallery to be displayed (be sure to change the include and image folder path match your configuration):